 - Avoid taking the cliched bathroom mirror portrait.
-There are clever ways to use a mirror in self-portraiture, posing in front of your bathroom mirror is not one of them.
+There are clever ways to use a mirror in self-portraiture, but posing in front of your bathroom mirror is not one of them.

 - Learn how to use your camera’s self-timer—this is critical.

 - Don’t over pose.
-We’ve all heard it before, act natural and be yourself.
-Remember, that just because it’s a self portrait, it doesn’t mean that you have to have your face in the camera smiling as large as you can.
-It’s okay to be an indirect subject as well.
+We’ve all heard it before: act natural and be yourself.
+Remember that just because it’s a self portrait, it doesn’t mean that you have to have your face in the camera smiling as large as you can.
+It’s okay to be an indirect subject, as well.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: